The Bachelor’s Nick And Vanessa Are Getting Along Just Fine, They Tell Ellen

 Once the pair noticed they were on camera, however, they both perked right up.
 They suddenly found their smiles and started laughing with one another.

-Never willing to let a juicy story go uninvestigated fully, the tabloid press has even gone so far as to consult with a body language expert to pick apart what’s going on (or not going on) between Nick and Vanessa.
+Never willing to let a juicy story go, the tabloid press has even gone so far as to consult with a body language expert to pick apart what’s going on (or not going on) between Nick and Vanessa.
 Dr. Lillian Glass scrutinized every frame of that “After the Final Rose” appearance for OK Magazine, and her findings are not good.

 “Ms. Grimaldi speaks in a monotone… Nick has a mask-like smile where he doesn’t show his teeth.
 This means they are both tense about the subject of marriage and a future together.”

-Hamilton Spectator Debra Yeo notes that relationships are difficult even under the best of circumstances.
-But in Nick and Vanessa’s case, where their relationship came about from a reality TV competition and whose every move has been scrutinized since then, the odds are stacked against them.
+Hamilton Spectator Debra Yeo notes that relationships are difficult; even under the best of circumstances.
+But in Nick and Vanessa’s case, where their relationship came about from a reality TV competition, and their every move has been scrutinized since then.
+This means the odds are stacked against them.

 “In any other situation, if you got engaged to someone after dating them for mere weeks — while they simultaneously dated other people — the question wouldn’t be ‘Are you getting married?’
 The question would be ‘Are you out of your mind?'”

 Unfortunately, history isn’t on Nick and Vanessa’s side.
 As Just Jared notes, while The Bachelor and its spinoff shows are good at creating B-List reality TV celebrities, they’re not so good at creating lasting relationships.
 Over more than 30 seasons of the various shows in the franchise, fewer than 10 couples lasted for a year or more.
-And as for The Bachelor specifically: in 21 seasons, only one contestant wound up marrying the woman he was paired up with on the show: according to Wet Paint, Season 17 Bachelor Sean Lowe and his chosen, Catherine Giudici, are still happily married.
+And as for The Bachelor specifically; in 21 seasons, only one contestant wound up marrying the woman he was paired up with on the show.
+According to Wet Paint, Season 17 Bachelor Sean Lowe and his chosen, Catherine Giudici, are still happily married.

 How long do you think it will be until The Bachelor‘s Nick and Vanessa break up?